VemAiensi/WebDev-Journey/README.md

 # WebDev_Journey
-This aims to build my own website

-Still learning HTML, CSS, and JavaScript
+Just a play ground for my learning progress in web dev